-The second reason being – they may end up liking that domain even more than they do their current one.
-This is self-explanatory, as the intern doesn’t have many experiences, he may suddenly find a passion for something different.
+The second reason is - they may end up liking that domain even more than they do their current one.
+This is self-explanatory, as the intern doesn't have many experiences, he may suddenly find a passion for something different.

 A well-rounded experience is the most important asset for the interns future career.